arsalan06/react-assessment/README.md

 i used context API to persist the filter

-I don't use Redux as it is not mention in the requirements

 I have added Flag on the basis of user country in user detail page